mjmarra/mjmarra/README.md

 ### Hi, I'm María José 👋

-I'm a Javascript Developer (Jr) from Uruguay.
+I'm a Javascript Developer (Jr) and Certified Translator (English) from Uruguay.

 You can find me in https://www.linkedin.com/in/mjmarra/
 <!--